cyberprotocols/cyberpro_inc/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because
 It's a free open source tool that is simple to set up and use.
 It's poweful yet flexible way to model and automate complex IT workflows.

-In this case ansible allowed us to easily deploy our elk machine with out the need to write custom code, all by listing the tasks required to be done by just writing a playbook, ansible was able to figure our how to get the system to the state we wanted to be in.
+In this case ansible allowed us to easily deploy our elk machine without the need to write custom code, all by listing the tasks required to be done by just writing a playbook.
+Ansible was able to figure our how to get the system to the state we wanted to be in.
 This can be very easily repeated with the ansible playbook.
-Allowing constant and congruent deployment.\
+Allowing constant and congruent deployment.

 The playbook implements the following tasks:
 - Set the vm.max_count to 262144 *This configures the machine being configured to use more memory.